38of 100

 Local tick habitat

-Lower Chichester Township is 50% natural land cover (28% forest, plus open and brushy areas) across its 1.07 sq mi, home to about 3,375 people.
+Lower Chichester Township is 50% natural land cover (31% forest, plus open and brushy areas) across its 1.07 sq mi, home to about 3,375 people.
 That makes it the 37th-most wooded of the 49 towns in Delaware County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Delaware County reports about 62 Lyme cases per 100,000 people a year, the 177th-highest of 210 Northeast counties.
+Delaware County reports about 62 Lyme cases per 100,000 people a year, in the top 12% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Lower Chichester Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Lower Chichester Township right now?